Meet The Team

 Transitions Coordinator

-Lavender is a proud disabled, Neurodivergent, Queer, and Gender-Nonconfirming person.
+Lavender is a proud disabled, Neurodivergent, and Queer and person.
 She received her Bachelor’s of Science in Psychology from the University of Pittsburgh in 2021 and has previously worked in the nonprofit sector helping to create opportunities and safe spaces for trans- and gender-nonconforming children and teenagers.
 She started embracing her disabled identity in her late teenage years when she met a friend who was very passionate about disability advocacy and who introduced her to a member of Disability EmpowHer Network.
 With a lifelong experience of disability but previously no one who understood, she discovered the power of community and support amongst others who identify as disabled, which has profoundly shaped her life.
 Passionate about giving back, Lavender is dedicated to providing support and resources to others on their own disability journeys.
 In both her professional and personal life, she strives to create a welcoming and empowering environment for all, fostering connection and resilience among disabled individuals.

 Meet The Board